 How Is Capital Gains Calculated?

-Capital gains tax is payable on the difference between sale proceeds and cost of an asset.
+The capital gains tax changes in 2020 are payable on the difference between sale proceeds and the cost of an asset.
 Every taxpayer has an annual allowance for Capital Gains purposes of £12,300 (2020-21 tax year).

 Liam purchased a second property for £150,000 paying legal fees of £1000 and estate agents fees of £1500.
 Whilst Liam owned the property he made capital improvements to the property (new boiler, double glazing, extension, new roof etc.) costing £50,000.